 Tel: (53 45) 24 8213/8133/8214 Cheap calls to Cuba

-Cuban cars have different colored numberplates, these numberplates tell who is the owner of the car, where he comes from.
+Till 2013: Cuban cars had different colored numberplates, these numberplates tell who is the owner of the car, where he comes from.
 Handy for you foreigner to know that yours will be red and starts with a T so people can see you are a tourist.

 Second letter a K is a car of a foreigner working in Cuba